ameer-ali-jamali/E-Project_Using_Laravel/README.md

-First must installed local host serevr wamp32 or wamp64 or xamp and after open project in vsCode or phpstrom and after in the last you can see one (.env.example) file first you have to rename it to (.env) file
+# First Must Installed Local Host Serevr Wamp32 or Wamp64 or Xamp and After .
+# Open Project In VsCode Or Phpstrom And After In The Last You Can See One (.env.example) File .
+# First You Have To Rename It To (.env) File .
 ![Screenshot (74)](https://user-images.githubusercontent.com/99552615/211910332-9a336f22-6b80-4adc-8c78-bfb607e1b546.png)
+# Create Database With Name ( std ).

-and after open editorterminal and run some cmds..
+# And after open editorterminal and run some Cds.
 ![Screenshot (75)](https://user-images.githubusercontent.com/99552615/211910880-69ac274b-b261-4096-a93a-7c7990b73400.png)

-and must create database with name ( std ).

-1.Composer Update
+# 1.composer update
-2.php artisan migrate:fresh
+# 2.php artisan migrate:fresh
-3.php artisan db:seed
+# 3.php artisan db:seed

-after 3 cmds input this cmd for serve project ..
+# After 3 Cmds Input This Cmd For Run Project ..

-1.php artisan serve
+# 1.php artisan serve

-after this you can enjoy and you see in database 500 random users and 20 books uploaded in home page ..
+# After This You Can Enjoy And You See In Database Random Users Created
+And 20 Books Uploaded In Home Page .

 One master admin profile also ..
 The admin profile email is (admin@gmail.com) password is (admin)